 In Ukraine, we mainly offer general contracting and project management services to private sector customers in the segment of building construction.
 Political and economic instability continues to restrict the adoption of business decisions but construction activity in Kiev and the surrounding area has picked up in recent years.
-In 2018, we will continue our Ukrainian operations primarily in the Kiev region.
-Based on our order book, it is possible that in 2018 our Ukrainian business volumes will increase compared with 2017.
-Despite the military conflict in eastern Ukraine, for Nordecon the market situation has improved compared with a year or two ago.
+In 2018, we will continue our Ukrainian operations in the Kiev region.
+Despite the military conflict in eastern Ukraine, for Nordecon the market situation has improved compared to a year or two ago.
 Hard times have reduced the number of inefficient local (construction) companies and when the economy normalises we will have considerably better prospects for increasing our operations and profitability.
+The Ukrainian government's recent crackdown on cash-inhand work is definitely a step in the right direction.
+In the longer term, this should improve our position in the Ukrainian construction market.
+In 2018, our business operations in Ukraine will increase compared to 2017.

-The Ukrainian government's recent crackdown on cash-in-hand work is definitely a step in the right direction, which in the long term should improve our position in the Ukrainian construction market.
 We assess the situation in the Ukrainian market regularly and critically and are ready to restructure our operations as and when necessary.
 Should the crisis in eastern Ukraine spread (which at the date of release of this report is highly unlikely), we can suspend our operations immediately.
 We continue to seek opportunities for exiting our two real estate projects, which have been put on hold, or signing a construction contract with a prospective new owner.